 Talk to a Car Accident Lawyer in Durham, NC Now

-If you’ve been injured in a car accident in Durham through no fault of your own, contact Kreger Brodish LLP today for a free initial consultation.
-A Durham car accident attorney from our firm will be ready to discuss the specifics of your wreck and your rights.
-If you choose to hire us, we’ll represent you at no cost and will only collect a fee when we recover fair compensation for you.
+If you’ve been injured in a car crash in Durham through no fault, contact Kreger Brodish LLP today for a free initial consultation.
+A Durham auto accident lawyer from our firm will be ready to discuss your wreck’s specifics and rights.
+If you choose to hire us, we’ll represent you at no cost and will only collect a fee when we recover fair compensation.